 - Observation - information on niggles, minor concerns or potential future issues that management is well advised to consider, sometimes known as Opportunities For Improvement;

-- Minor Non Compliance - these are more significant concerns that the organization has to address at some point as a condition of the certificate being granted.
-The certification body is essentially saying that the organization does not follow ISO/IEC 27001 in some way, but they do not consider that to be a significant weakness in the ISMS.
+- Minor Non Compliance - these are more significant concerns that the organisation has to address at some point as a condition of the certificate being granted.
+The certification body is essentially saying that the organisation does not follow ISO/IEC 27001 in some way, but they do not consider that to be a significant weakness in the ISMS.
 The certification body may or may not make recommendations on how to fix them.
-They may or may not check formally that minor noncompliances are resolved, perhaps relying instead on self-reporting by the organization.
+They may or may not check formally that minor noncompliances are resolved, perhaps relying instead on self-reporting by the organisation.
 They may also be willing to agree a timescale for resolution that continues beyond the point of issue of the certificate, but either way they will almost certainly want to confirm that everything was resolved at the time of the next certification visit;

 - Major Non Compliance - these are the show-stoppers, significant issues that mean the ISO/IEC 27001 certificate cannot be awarded until they are resolved.
 The certification body may recommend how to resolve them and will require positive proof that such major issues have been fully resolved before granting the certificate.
-The audit may be suspended if a major noncompliance is identified in order to give the organization a chance to fix the issue before continuing.
+The audit may be suspended if a major noncompliance is identified in order to give the organisation a chance to fix the issue before continuing.

 They will also issue your certificate of course, assuming you passed the test!

-Following the initial certification process there are periodic follow-ups (usually called “surveillance audits”, sometimes “Continual Assessment Visits”) for as long as the organization chooses to maintain its certification.
-The certificates are valid for three years so there is a formal recertification every three years, but these additional interim reviews are common, especially in larger organizations.
+Following the initial certification process there are periodic follow-ups (usually called “surveillance audits”, sometimes “Continual Assessment Visits”) for as long as the organisation chooses to maintain its certification.
+The certificates are valid for three years so there is a formal recertification every three years, but these additional interim reviews are common, especially in larger organisations.